Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Introduction

-Furthermore we consider the {\it $G$-graded dg singularity category} $\C$ of a graded symmetric order $\La$.
-It is an Adams $G$-graded dg category whose Adams degree $0$ part enhances the graded singularity category, see \ref{grdgsg}.
-Also we denote by $\C^{\fl}$ the full dg subcategory of $\C$ corresponding to the category $\CM_0^G\!\La$ of graded Cohen-Macaulay modules which are ``locally free on the punctured spectrum'', see \eqref{define C'} for a precise definition.
-Also we denote by $\D_{\sg,0}^G(\La)$ the corresponding subcategory of $\D_\sg^G(\La)$.

 Now we are ready to state our general results.
 The first one on enhanced Auslander-Reiten duality is as follows.
 We denote by $(-)^{\vee_G}$ the graded Matlis dual, and by $(-)^\ast=\RHom_R(-,R)$ the functor on $\D(\Mod^G\!R)$.
+The case $G=0$ and $\Lambda=R$ is an isolated singularity is \ref{intro iso}.